NVIDIA’s Explosive Growth Powered by Blessing Israel

 Israeli tech influencer Hillel Fuld posted on X, “NVIDIA has been incredibly vocal about its support for Israel and has also put its money where its mouth is.
 If you think those two things are not connected, you’re not paying attention.
 Those who bless the Jewish people will be blessed!”

 NVIDIA’s relationship with Israel has been a cornerstone of its success.
-The company has significantly expanded its research and development (R&D) operations in Israel, which now hosts its second-largest development center outside the United States.
-Since its establishment in Israel in 2016, NVIDIA’s workforce in the country has grown to 3,300 employees, representing 13% of its global workforce.
+The company has significantly expanded its research and development (R&D) operations in Israel, now hosting its second-largest development center outside the United States.
+Since its establishment in Israel in 2016, NVIDIA’s workforce has grown to 3,300 employees, representing 13% of its global workforce.
 This substantial growth underscores NVIDIA’s commitment to leveraging Israel’s rich talent pool in AI and technology.

 One of the most notable projects highlighting NVIDIA’s confidence in Israeli innovation is the Israel-1 supercomputer.
 Announced in May 2023, Israel-1 is the world’s most powerful AI supercomputer, and it is expected to drive significant advancements in AI research and development.
 NVIDIA CEO Jensen Huang emphasized that this supercomputer would enable Israeli companies to develop AI applications that could revolutionize global enterprise productivity and business models.